Sorry, no posts matched your criteria.

 Artisan Collaborations

 Heirlome’s creative backbone is its partnerships with artisans.
-From Talavera tile makers in Puebla to weavers in Chiapas, and embroiderers in Oaxaca, every new Heirlome collection spotlights a collaboration with a Mexican artisan.
+From Talavera tile makers in Puebla to weavers in Chiapas, and embroiderers in Oaxaca, every new Heirlome introduces a collaboration with a Mexican artisan and beyond.

 Among them is Arturo Estrada Hernandez, a master backstrap weaver from Santa María del Río, Mexico, celebrated for his rebozo shawls.
 For Heirlome’s debut collection, Estrada reimagined a vintage rebozo once belonging to Stephanie Suberville’s mother, translating its design into pieces that carried both heritage and personal history.
 In collaboration with Tonalá ceramist José Pajarito, the brand translated his signature flora and fauna motifs into fine silk prints, carrying his storytelling from clay to cloth.